-Registration is now open!
+Today is the LAST DAY for advanced registration!
+After Oct 31, please register at the door.
 We look forward to seeing you in Monterey.

 Cal-IPC Members receive discounted registration.
 If you are not a current Cal-IPC Member, you can still receive the discounted rate by joining or renewing before completing the registration process.